-Before you start your assignment, it is essential that you familiarise yourself with the Coursework assessment guidelines and instructions available on RevisionMate.
-This includes the following information:
+Before you start your assignment, it is essential that you familiarise yourself with the information in the Coursework Support Centre.

+Please note the following information:

-- Important rules relating to referencing all sources including the study text, regulations and citing statute and case law. - Penalties for contravention of the rules relating to plagiarism and collaboration. - Coursework marking criteria applied by markers to submitted answers. - Deadline for submission of coursework answers. - There are 80 marks available per assignment.
-You must obtain a minimum of 40 marks (50%) per assignment to obtain a pass. - Your answer must be submitted on the correct answer template in Arial font, size 11. - Each assignment submission should be a maximum of 4,200 words. - Do not include your name or CII PIN anywhere in your answers.
+- This assignment must not be provided to, or discussed with, any other person regardless of whether they are another candidate or not.
+If you are found to have breached this rule, disciplinary action may be taken against you. - Important rules relating to referencing all sources including the study text, regulations and citing statute and case law. - Penalties for contravention of the rules relating to plagiarism and collaboration. - Coursework marking criteria applied by markers to submitted answers. - Deadlines for submission of coursework answers. - You must not include your name or CII PIN anywhere in your answer. - There are 80 marks available per assignment.
+You must obtain a minimum of 40 marks (50%) per assignment to obtain a pass. - Your answer must be submitted on the correct answer template in Arial font, size 11. - Each assignment submission should be a maximum of 4,200 words.
+The word count does not include labels and headings however, it does include text and numbers contained within any tables or diagrams you choose to use.
+The word count does not include referencing or supplementary material in appendices.
+Please be aware that at the point an assignment answer exceeds the word count by more than 10% the examiner will stop marking.